-E. Gurarie, S. Potluri, B. Fagan, others
+E. Gurarie, S. Potluri, W.F.
+Fagan, others

 2021-07-01

 Introduction

 Seasonal migrations are extremely widespread among terrestrial, aquatic, avian and invertebrate species (Dingle 2014).
 For many species, migration is an extremely successful strategy, allowing a far greater number of individuals to inhabit landscape which might not otherwise be able to support large numbers year round (Fryxell et al. 1988).
 The ultimate evolutionary cause of seasonal migration, essentially, is that the energetic and survival related costs of migration are outweighed by the fitness benefits of accessing suitable seasonal resources, whether those are for energetic gain, predator avoidance, a suitable physical, biotic or social environment for reproduction (Avgar et al. 2014).